nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## 0. Introduction

-&nbsp;&nbsp;&nbsp;&nbsp; DoMePlease is a task management application that accepts 3 kinds of tasks, namely: floating tasks, deadlines and events.
-This guide introduces you to our code base so that you can dive straight into code without much lead-time.
+&nbsp;&nbsp;&nbsp;&nbsp; Hello new developer!
+We are pleased to welcome you into our team and we hope that you will enjoy your time working with us.
+DoMePlease is a reliable task management application that accepts 3 kinds of tasks, namely: floating tasks, deadlines and events.
+This application caters to users who prefer using the command-line interface.
+Our Developer Guide introduces you to our code base so that you can dive straight into code without much lead-time.
+The documents listed provide details about how to extend our application using Java's various APIs.

+Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away --Antoine de Saint-Exupery

 ## 1. Setting up